garlic1234567/Catching-inter-modal-artifacts/README.md

 2. DGM4 Dataset: Used to validate the cross-modal generalizability of the proposed BRM and DFFM modules.
 All the configurations are the same to [HAMMER](https://github.com/rshaojimmy/MultiModal-DeepFake).

 ## Reproduction on DGM4
 In the [reproduction](./reproduction) folder, we provide the implementation for replicating the experimental results of CLIP, ViLT, and HAMMER on the DGM4 dataset, as reported in our paper.
+You can download the corresponding checkpoints from the link provided in the table below.

 <table width="722.00" border="0" cellpadding="0" cellspacing="0" style="width:433.20pt;border-collapse:collapse;table-layout:fixed;">
    <colgroup>